hernando0811/Anime/README.md

+for this project I am using postgresql/psql  express , nodemon, and sequelize

 first of all create the database and give it a name

 for my instance i will go into psql  and type in